An Enchanted Spring

 Emmaline Perkins is the perfect candidate.
 A PR expert and closet medievalist, Emma has always put work before her social life.
 When her ex-fiancé resurfaces and threatens her livelihood, her home, and ultimately her safety, a new client proposes an offer she can’t refuse – a job, travel, and security.

-As they fall for each other, Emma struggles to keep her professional and personal lives separate, and Aidan’s determined to meld them together.
+As they fall for each other, Emma struggles to keep her professional and personal lives separate, but Aidan is determined to meld them together.
 When it’s clear Emma’s ex will stop at nothing to claim her, Aidan realizes that the question is not where she’ll be safe, but when…

 He stopped directly in front of her, his body inches from hers, and slowly leaned in.
 Emma’s breath hitched, and her body went on full alert, her senses hyperaware of him.
 His clean scent filled her nose, and his nearness made her knees turn to jelly.
 When her eyes locked on his clean-shaven face, it took every fiber of her being not to rise up on her toes and run her tongue along his jawline.